5-minute Indian Yogurt Mint Sauce

 Can low-fat yogurt be used to make yogurt mint sauce?

-Full fat yogurt yields a creamy sauce with the right consistency.
-However, for the low-fat version mint sauce, low-fat yogurt could be used but the lemon juice has to be reduced as the yogurt will already be sour.
+Full-fat yogurt yields a creamy sauce with the right consistency.
+However, for the low-fat version of mint sauce, low-fat yogurt could be used but the lemon juice has to be reduced as the yogurt will already be sour.

 How to make yogurt mint sauce with ready-made mint sauce from a jar?